-Joshua Trees are an incredibly unusual looking tree, in part because they’re not actually a tree at all!
+Joshua Trees are incredibly unusual-looking, in part because they’re not actually a tree at all.
 They’re a plant belonging to the Yucca genus that happens to resemble the size and growth pattern of a tree.
-Want to learn more about this interesting plant?
-Read on.
+Read on, to learn more about this interesting plant.

-Where do Joshua trees take up residence?
-These unique trees have a fairly limited range.
-Their range is within the Mojave Desert of California, Nevada, Utah, and Arizona.
+These unique trees have a fairly limited range within the Mojave Desert of California, Nevada, Utah, and Arizona.
 They only grow between elevations of 2,000 and 6,000 feet.

-Yucca brevifolia, otherwise known as the Joshua Tree, is a species belonging to the Yucca genus.
-Joshua Trees are actually the world’s largest Yucca in the world.
-They are sometimes called Yucca Palms, Tree Yuccas, and Palm Tree Yuccas.
+Yucca brevifolia, otherwise known as the Joshua Tree, is a species belonging to the yucca genus.
+Joshua Trees are actually the world’s largest yucca in the world.
+They are sometimes called yucca palms, tree yuccas, or palm tree yuccas.
 It also bears the Spanish name izote de desierto, which means “desert dagger.”

 The caterpillars of the Yucca moth eat the tree’s seeds.
 This relationship is symbiotic.
 Without the Yucca moths, Joshua Trees would have a harder time reproducing due to reduced pollination.